Improvements in our Educational System for Deaf and Hard of Hearing Students

 Professional development opportunities are jointly funded by DESE and other community organizations, and include workshops, preparation for proficiency testing, training for content-specific vocabulary and grammar, and mentoring for those with less interpreting experience.
 Presently over 165 interpreters are registered with MCDHH and participate in a variety of workshops and programs.

-Database of Educational Interpreters
+Database of Educational Interpreters (.pdf)

 The Educational Interpreter Registry is a database of educational interpreters who are qualified to work in educational settings in Massachusetts.
 This database is maintained by the Massachusetts Commission for the Deaf and Hard of Hearing (MCDHH).

-Educational Interpreter Performance Assessment
+Educational Interpreter Performance Assessments

 Registration, training, and assessment of K-12 sign language interpreters is a three-step approach to improving communication accessibility for deaf and hard of hearing children who use sign language interpreters in school.
 And, supporting consistent quality in classroom communication is an important part of the work we are doing to ensure that deaf and hard of hearing schoolchildren have the best opportunities to learn that Massachusetts can provide.